qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 4. Build a sentence from the extracted data using a predefined template.
 5. Remove the special characters and replace them with spaces.

-As an input, we are going to expect dictionaries with the same structure as above.
-Let's define a `textify` function that will do the conversion for us.
+As input, expect dictionaries with the same structure.
+Define a `textify` function to do the conversion.
 We'll use an `inflection` library to convert with different naming conventions.

 ```shell
 pip install inflection
 ```

-Once all the dependencies are installed, we can finally define the `textify` function:
+Once all dependencies are installed, we define the `textify` function:

 ```python
 import inflection